xa4/RGBADriver/README.md

-arduino library for controlling the four RGBA LED driver available at thefabric.com
+arduino library for controlling the RGBA LED driver available at thefabric.com